 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 The Republic of Côte d’Ivoire is in West Africa and bordered by Liberia, Guinea, Mali, Burkina Faso, Ghana and the Atlantic Ocean.
-The country has a population of 22.7 million, and is the world’s largest cocoa producer.
-The economy grew strongly for the fourth year in 2015 with booming agriculture, a better business climate and returning foreign investors.
-According to the African Development Bank economic growth was estimated at 8.8 percent in 2015 and projected to continue in 2016 at 8.3 per cent despite international uncertainty.
-The government intends to continue with its efforts after the success of 2012-2015 National Development Plan (PND) to make Cote d’Ivoire an emerging country by 2020 and see growth as more inclusive.
+The country has a population of 23.3 million, and is the world’s largest cocoa producer.
+The economy grew strongly for the fifth straight year in 2016 due to a better business climate, public and private investments, and a robust consumption.
+According to the African Development Bank, economic growth was at 8.4 percent in 2016 in spite of a slow decline in agricultural output and projected to slow down to 7.3 in 2017 as agricultural exports decline.

-Côte d’Ivoire remains the largest economy in the West African Economic and Monetary Union (WAEMU/UEMOA) and accounted for 35 percent of the region’s total GDP in 2015.
-The rate of urbanisation is among the highest of the union.
+Côte d’Ivoire remains the largest economy in the West African Economic and Monetary Union (WAEMU/UEMOA) and accounted for 35 percent of the region’s total GDP in 2016.
+The rate of urbanisation at 51.4 percent in 2016 is among the highest of the union.
 According to the National Censure of 2014, 49.7 percent of the population live in towns and cities including 19.4 percent in Abidjan where most economic activity is.
 The government expects to change this situation with three ongoing projects; investment to double electricity by 2020, an urban plan for the districts within Abidjan, and upgrading the road between Bamako and San Pedro.
+The ongoing projects implementation has been rated moderately satisfactory by the World Bank.

 Access to Finance

 Cote d’Ivoire represents the largest financial market of the UEMOA countries, with 35.3 percent of the union GDP and 33.3 percent of the union banking assets.
-According to the Central Bank of the union (BCEAO), the country’s financial industry has sustained double digit growth since emerging from the national political crisis, with aggregate assets of CFA Francs 600.6 billion (US$11 126 095 752) in November 2014.
-To date there are 27 banks, 31 insurance companies, 80 microfinance structures (MFIs) and two financial institutions.
+According to the Central Bank of the Union (BCEAO), the country’s financial industry has sustained double digit growth since emerging from the national political crisis, with aggregate assets of CFA Francs 600.6 billion (US$1.01 billion) in November 2014.
+To date there are 28 banks, 31 insurance companies, 80 microfinance structures (MFIs) and two financial institutions.
 In spite of its weight in the UEMOA region, access to finance is limited and majority of the banks activities are concentrated in Abidjan and bank lending remained low at 18 percent of GDP in November 2014.
-According to World Bank financial inclusion data / Global Findex only 34 % of adults 15 and above have bank accounts, nine percent have savings and two percent have borrowed from formal financial institutions.
+According to World Bank financial inclusion data / Global Findex only 34 percent of adults 15 and above have bank accounts, nine percent have savings and two percent have borrowed from formal financial institutions.
+In 2017, there were 41 MFIs listed on Mix Market, with US$186 million worth of loans dispersed to 62 000 borrowers, 121 million deposits and 199 000 depositors.
+Data for UNACOOPEC-CI, one of the popular microfinance institution of Cote d’Ivoire, was not included.

 Broadly, four institutions are involved in the financing of housing.
 These are the Caisse Autonome d’Amortissement, which later became the National Investment Bank, BNI; the Support Fund for Housing (Fonds de Soutien à l’Habitat, FSH); the Urban Land Account (Compte des Terrains Urbains) and the Housing Mobilisation Account (Compte de Mobilisation pour l’Habitat, CDMH).
 The Compte de Mobilisation pour l’Habitat was created to give financial assistance and tax incentives to stimulate the delivery of affordable housing for low income buyers.